-List of Country Capitals in Europe
+List of Country and Territory Capitals in Europe

 Europe is the second smallest continent and the third most populous continent.
 Europe is approximately 3.93 million mi² and has a total population of over 741 million people.
 Europe has a total of 44 countries.

 Tirana is Albania's capital and the largest city by population and area.
 Tirana's 2020 population is estimated at 493,000, and the capital spans over 428.58 square miles.
 The capital is one of Europe's sunniest cities, receiving about 2,544 hours of sun per year.
 Thanks to Tirana's location in the center of Albania and its modern transportation infrastructure, it is also the country's economic, financial, political, and trade hub.

 Andorra la Vella is the capital of Andorra.
 It is the highest capital city in Europe at an elevation of 3,356 feet (1,023 meters), making it a popular ski destination.
 Tourism is a significant contributor to the economy, as 80% of Andorra's GDP is from the 10 million tourists who visit annually, primarily to the capital.
 As of 2011, the city's population is 22,256.

 Vienna is Austria's capital and most populous city.
 It is also one of the country's nine states.
 The capital's population is about 1.9 million, and its metropolitan area has about 2.6 million inhabitants.
 Vienna attracts over 6.8 million tourists per year, mostly from Germany, the United States, Italy, and Russia.
 UNESCO designated Vienna as a World Heritage Site in 2001; however, it was moved to World Heritage in Danger in 2017 because of planned development for high rise buildings.